Things to Consider

 You may need to wear these if you get blisters from your boots, so make sure they are sturdy enough for walking whilst being light enough for evening wear after a long day.
 Pop in a pair of flip-flops too.

-Suggested buy: : Thor GTX Shoes by Hotter
+We love these rugged : Thor GTX Shoes by Hotter

 Walking Boots or Shoes

 Comfy footwear is essential, and make sure they are well broken-in before you travel.
 They should ideally be waterproof, and don't forget spare laces.
 Good ankle support will lessen your chance of injury.

 Must have hiking boots : Hydro GTX Boots by Hotter